Bchodges4242/Quiz-Bowl-QA3/README.md

 Python 3.6+
-Tkinter (included in standard Python installation) SQLite3 (included in standard Python installation) Make sure the Database file and the application are in the same folder so it can access it.
+Tkinter (included in standard Python installation) SQLite3 (included in standard Python installation) Make sure the Database file is in the correct place for it to work with the application or else the questions wont load up.

 Taking a Quiz: